Dr. Mithila Jugulam

 Note: My family name is Jugulam and my given name is Mithila.
 However, some of my publications are listed as given name followed by initial of the family name.

 - Ganie ZA, Jugulam M, and Jhala AJ.
 2017.
-Efficacy, Absorption and translocation of 2,4-D or glyphosate in common and giant ragweed at varying growth temperatures.
-Weed Sci. (in press).
+Temperature influences efficacy, absorption, and translocation of 2,4-D or glyphosate in glyphosate-resistant and glyphosate-susceptible common ragweed (Ambrosia artemisiifolia) and giant ragweed (Ambrosia trifida).
+Weed Sci.
+65(5):588-602.

 - Nakka S, Godar AS, Wani PS, Thompson CR, Peterson DE, Roelofs J and Jugulam M. 2017.
 Physiological and molecular characterization of hydroxyphenylpyruvate dioxygenase (HPPD)-inhibitor resistant Palmer amaranth (Amaranthus palmeri S.Wats.).
 Front.
 Plant Sci. | doi: 10.3389/fpls.2017.00555 (KAES # 16-345-J).